CiwPython/Ciw/docs/Reference/state_trackers.rst

         ( (3), (),     (), ()  ) ),
       (3, 5, 10, 9) )

+This denotes:

-This denotes 3 customers at the first node, 5 customers at the second node, 10 customers at the third node, and 9 customers at the fourth node.
-It also tells us the order and destination of the blockages.
-Of the customers blocked, the first to be blocked was at node 2 to node 2; the second was at node 2 to node 4; the third was at node 4 to node 1; the fourth was at node 2 to node 2.
++ 3 customers at the first node
++ 5 customers at the second node
++ 10 customers at the third node
++ 9 customers at the fourth node

+It also tells us the order and destination of the blockages:

++ Of the customers blocked, the first to be blocked was at node 2 to node 2
++ The second was at node 2 to node 4
++ The third was at node 4 to node 1
++ The fourth was at node 2 to node 2.

 The Simulation object takes in the optional argument :code:`tracker` used as follows::